 Wherever you’re planning to give birth, it’s a good idea to put a few essentials together in a hospital bag and to start planning your route and journey time to the birth centre or hospital so you’re prepared whatever may come.
-And anyway, packing and organising a bag is great use of that nesting instinct!
+Packing and organising a bag is also great use of that nesting instinct!

 34 weeks pregnant: writing a birth plan

 At this week’s appointment, your midwife might go through your thoughts on the birth with you.
-It is the perfect opportunity to ask any questions you or your partner have around the different stages of labour and when to go to the hospital or birth centre, or call your home birth midwife.
+It is the perfect opportunity to ask any questions you or your partner have around the different stages of labour and when to call your midwife or go to the hospital or birth centre.

-It’s useful to prepare for this talk, for example by reading up on your pain relief options during labour, as what you may want to use, and why, is a very personal decision.
+It’s useful to prepare for this talk, for example by reading up on your pain relief options during labour, as what you may or may not want to use is a very personal decision.

 Learning about the pros and cons of epidurals and opiods can help you decide if you think either of them are the right choice for you, and knowing how to use a TENS machine or water in labour can help you make the most of natural pain relief methods.

 What is it really like to give birth?
-Watch our videos where nine mums talk about their experiences.
+Watch our videos where different mums talk about their experiences.

 36 weeks pregnant: final preparations

 In just one short week, your baby will be considered full term – another milestone for you both!
 However, you probably don’t need to be told that your baby is getting ready to be born.
 She or he is running out of space in there, which is likely to make you feel quite uncomfortable at this point.

 As long as everything has been going well with your pregnancy, birth centres and home birth teams are usually happy to look after you from your 37th week if you go into labour.
 You can check the criteria for your local birth centre here.